Catholic Church in Nicaragua: Persecution

-In recent years the Catholic Church has complained of persecution at the hands of the Government, led by Daniel Ortega.
-As of November 2022, 11 Catholic priests remained in custody, most of which for political offences, and bishop Rolando Alvarez remained under house arrest.
+In recent years the Catholic Church has experienced persecution at the hands of the Government, led by Daniel Ortega.
+As of November 2022, 11 Catholic priests remained in custody, most of which for political offences.
+Rolando Alvarez, Bishop of Managua and a prominent critic of Ortega, was arrested in 2023, and then exiled in January 2024.
 Several Catholic media outlets were shuttered by the Government, and police harassment of Catholics and clergy was widespread, with Catholic charity Aid to the Church in Need (ACN) considering Nicaragua the country of most concern regarding persecution of the Church in all of Latin America in 2022.

 The situation led Pope Francis to publicly express his concern over lack of religious freedom in Nicaragua.

 The crackdown on the Church is a response to growing criticism of the regime and its human and civil rights abuses by the Church hierarchy and priests.
-Initially the Churches opened their doors to welcome people fleeing regime forces after demonstrations, and to care for those wounded in confrontations with the authorities, which led the Government to accuse the Catholic Church of siding with the demonstrators, according to the testimony of one priest who spoke, under anonymity for fear of reprisals, to ACN.
+The Churches opened their doors to welcome people fleeing regime forces after demonstrations, and to care for those wounded in confrontations with the authorities, which led the Government to accuse the Catholic Church of siding with the demonstrators, according to the testimony of one priest who spoke, under anonymity for fear of reprisals, to ACN.
 The priest in question claimed to have personally rescued 19 demonstrators with AK-47 bullet wounds, after the hospitals had been ordered not to help them.
 "During those days, the people on our church benches were not listening to the Gospel, they were living it", said the priest.

+In 2023, the country was scored 2 out of 4 for religious freedom.
+In the same year, the country was ranked as the 50th most difficult place in the world to be a Christian.

+In recent years, the Catholic Church in Nicaragua has faced increased scrutiny and actions from government authorities.
+In a notable event, the Nicaraguan police, known for their loyalty to President Daniel Ortega's administration, announced an investigation into several dioceses for potential money laundering.
+According to their reports, significant sums were discovered in various Church facilities, and there were allegations of illegal withdrawals from bank accounts that were legally frozen.